 - Shapes within the painting (squares are easier to paint than circles or other more complex objects)

 - Please refer to the "How to vote".

 - Your votes are private.
 They will not be published.

-- Voting is not anonymous to the organizers though.
+- Voting is not anonymous to the organizers, though.
 You don't need to be ashamed of your taste, do you?

-Our international jury consists of following people:
+Our international jury consists among others of the following people: